ansys/pyensight/doc/source/calc_functions.rst

 offset value into the field of that variable that exists in the normal direction from the boundary of the selected part.
-This assigns near surface values of a variable to the surface of the selected parts from the neighboring 3D field (which is found automatically using the selected parts surface(s).
+This assigns near surface values of a variable to the surface of the selected parts from the neighboring 3D field (which is found automatically using the selected parts surfaces.

-In other words, this function gets the value of a variable from surrounding field(s), a fixed distance from the surface of the selected parts and assigns it to the surface of the selected part.
+In other words, this function gets the value of a variable from surrounding fields, a fixed distance from the surface of the selected parts and assigns it to the surface of the selected part.
 For example, you might use this function to get the value of the velocity in the flow field a slight distance above your vehicle surface and assign that value to